-After incorporating or forming an LLC, logo design is often the next task an entrepreneur needs to outsource when starting a new business.
+After writing a business plan and incorporating or forming an LLC or another business structure, your company’s logo design is often the next task an entrepreneur needs to outsource when starting a new business.

 When it comes to design, investing in quality as soon as possible is the best way to get the most growth out of your business.
 Otherwise, you may find yourself working harder than necessary to earn customer trust and stand out from the competition.